emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 then it is very probable that the two distributions are different, reject the null hypothesis.

-We use the following Python code to run the K-S test.
+We use the following Python code to run the K-S test where distribution_data is the dist

 {% highlight python %}
-from scipy.stats import kstest
+import scipy.stats as st
+D, p_value = st.kstest(distribution_data, distribution_name)
+{% endhighlight %}

+After we identify type of distribution, the following Python code provide parameters for the distribution.

+{% highlight python %}
+import scipy.stats as st
-D, p_value = kstest(distribution_data, distribution_name)
+D, p_value = st.kstest(distribution_data, distribution_name)
 {% endhighlight %}

 ## Calculating Probability Distributions